< By-Laws

 c.
 Duties of the Secretary/Membership Chairperson: The Secretary shall manage all correspondence, maintain all documents, record all votes and keep minutes of all meetings.
 In the absence of the Secretary, the President may appoint a temporary acting recording secretary.
 The Membership Chairperson shall be responsible for recruiting new members, maintaining an accurate list of all current members, and shall inform AHA of all affiliate members to NHAHA.

 a.
-The affairs of NHAHA shall be managed by a Board of Directors.
+The affairs of NHAHA shall be managed by the Board of Directors.

 SECTION 6A – VACANCIES AND SPECIAL MEETINGS

-Any director who does not attend regularly schedule meetings may be asked to resign their position on the board.
+Any director who does not attend regularly scheduled meetings may be asked to resign their position on the board.

 Resignation of an officer of NHAHA shall be submitted in writing to the President and/or Board of Directors.
 At the discretion of the Board, verbal resignation may be acknowledged.
 Acceptance of resignations will be returned via certified mail.